maeganlucas/CS490-ATC/NeMo/Spring Semester/Engineering Notebooks/Maegan Lucas.md

   - Created pull request [#10](https://github.com/TheCreepOfWar/asr-webapp/pull/10) (Changing Schneider's blurb slightly)
   - Merged pull request [#10](https://github.com/TheCreepOfWar/asr-webapp/pull/10) (Changing Schneider's blurb slightly)
   - Reviewed pull request [#11](https://github.com/TheCreepOfWar/asr-webapp/pull/11#pullrequestreview-1857453868) (Early frequency dropdown implementation)
+  - Updated the Context Diagram for clarity.
+Changed "NeMo System" to "Web Application"
+  - Updated section 1.4, 1.5, 2.2, 4.1, 4.3, the Table of Contents, the Glossary, made minor changes to the whole of the document, and changed the Context Diagram in the SRS
+  - Updated sections 1.1, 1.2, 1.4, the Table of Contents, the Glossary, made minor changes to the whole of the document, and changed the Context Diagram in the SDD
   - Updated the About page with the following updates:
     - Changed text to navy font
     - Changed size of header setting 1